Gibtnix/Apex-Macros/README.md

 # Macro Keys Configuration

-The macro keys should be detected by the system if 'sudo apex-macros enable' has been successfully executed.
+The macro keys should be detected by the system if `sudo apex-macros enable` has been successfully executed.
 To verify this, open a terminal and run (assuming xev is installed on your system which at least should hold for all ubuntu-based distributions):